8ta4/blog/drafts/Looking for a language learning app with real-time transcription.md

 The perfect Chinese language learning app would be just like living in China.
 You can't complain.

 Have you come across anything like this?
-I'd love to hear if something like this already exists so I don't have to reinvent the wheel!